-When no WiFi network is configured to connect to, or the configured network is unavailable, the device will start AP mode (access point), and allows clients to connect directly to make the configuration.
+When no WiFi network is configured for connection, or if the configured network is unavailable, the device will enter AP mode (access point mode).
+In this mode, you can connect directly to the device to update the configuration.

-Once connected, a welcome page will show up.
-Click or tab on “Config” to enter configuration page.
+Once connected, a welcome page will appear.
+Click or tab on “Config” to access the configuration page.

-- AP password: is the key to connect to the device when acting as AP to be configured.
-(It’s mandatory to set this parameter if device is new.
-Fill and remember, or save it in a safe place.)
+- AP password: This password is required to connect to the device when it acts as an Access Point for configuration.
+It is mandatory to update this parameter, if the device is new.
+Please fill it in and remember or save it in a secure place.

-- WiFi SSID: Is the name of the WiFi network the device will connect through.
+- WiFi SSID: Enter the name of the Wi-Fi network you want the device to connect to.

-Scroll down to the bottom of the page and click on “Apply” button to save the changes and reset the device.
+3 – Scroll down to the bottom of the page and click on “Apply” button to save the changes and restart the device.

 From now on, the device is configured to use the specified WiFi connection (WiFi SSID and WiFi password) and will connect to servers specified on the same config page.
-Configure servers accordingly to your needs or leave the default parameters to allow the device to be configured remotely later.
+Adjust the server configurations according to your needs.

-- WiFi configuration is changed (or device is moved to another location with a different network): When the device cannot connect to the configured WiFi, it falls back to AP mode, and waits for you to change the network configuration.
-When no configuration was made, then it keeps trying to connect with the already configured settings.
-The Thing will not switch off the AP while anyone is connected to it, so you must disconnect from the AP when finished with the configuration.
+- Changing WiFi Configuration or Moving the Device: If the device cannot connect to the configured WiFi network, it switches to AP mode and waits for you to adjust the network configuration.
+If no changes are made, it continues attempting to connect using the existing settings.
+The device will not disable the AP while anyone is connected, so remember to disconnect after configuring.